What is the Luteal Phase?

 Make sure that any of the herbal and supplement suggestions mentioned below are made in conjunction with a diet rich in whole foods, specifically:

-Cholesterol from eggs, coconut oil and fat from organic and grass-fed animal products: Cholesterol is necessary for hormone production.
+Cholesterol from eggs, coconut oil, and fat from organic and grass-fed animal products: Cholesterol is necessary for hormone production.
 Avoid eating a ‘low-fat’ diet and make sure to eat a diet that includes whole fat sourced from grass-fed animal products.
-Foods rich in clean cholesterol are: Grass-fed beef, raw milk from grass-fed cows or goats, whole milk yogurt and kefir, free-range/pastured eggs, butter from grass-fed milk (Kerry Gold is a common one), and Coconut oil.
+Foods rich in clean cholesterol are: Grass-fed beef, raw milk from grass-fed cows or goats, whole milk yogurt and kefir, free-range/pasture raised eggs, butter from grass-fed milk (Kerry Gold is a common one), and Coconut oil.

-Recent studies have found that oxidative damage may be a cause of luteal phase defect.
-Women who had luteal phase defect and recurrent miscarriages were found to have significantly lower levels of antioxidants than healthy women.
-There are so many benefits of antioxidants on fertility, they should be a part of every couples fertility program.
+It is believed that oxidative stress/damage influences a woman’s fertility during her reproductive years (and beyong), and may be a cause of luteal phase defect.
+2005 research out of Center for Advanced Research in Human Reproduction, Infertility, and Sexual Function in Cleveland, Ohio, found that women who had luteal phase defect and recurrent miscarriages were found to have significantly lower levels of antioxidants than healthy women.
+There are so many benefits of antioxidants on fertility, they should be a part of every couple’s fertility program.
 Learn more about antioxidants and fertility…

 Luteal Phase Defect is serious since it will prevent pregnancy.
 Luckily, Luteal Phase Defect can often be easily remedied with the therapies listed above.
 You may also find it helpful to get your progesterone levels tested.
 This is going to help you determine if progesterone supplementation may be necessary.
 Fertility charting is also advised, as it is going to help you pin down the length of your luteal phase each cycle, so that you can see if the changes you have implemented to resolve LPD are working or not.